TobiasGuy/ToboFrames/README.md

 Changed FrameNames.lua to have a section for addon frames Made the code handling addon frames more reusable so this should fix my problem for everything I need Added MacroFrame to the addon frames list

+## 1.8 Adding a lot more frames
+As the title says, added a ton of frames, not entirely sure on things I'm missing, think I have a lot of things covered.
+Next expansion might take some work to upkeep though in hindsight lmao